UK Moves to Create Centralized Contact Tracing App - The Mac Observer

-With advice from the GCHQ, the National Health Service is building a contact tracing app using a different model than the one proposed by Apple and Google (via BBC).
+With advice from the GCHQ’s National Cyber Security Centre, the National Health Service is building a contact tracing app using a different model than the one proposed by Apple and Google (via BBC).

 Centralized Contact Tracing